 Key Stage 3

 Year 8 pupils learn French for 5 periods a week, which decreases to 3 periods a week in year 9 and 10.
-In year 9 pupils also learn either German or Spanish for 4 periods a week.
+In year 9 pupils also learn Spanish for 4 periods a week.

 Topics covered in this key stage include: greetings, meeting people, school objects, alphabet, numbers, age, birthday, giving the date, talking about the classroom, colours, facts about France, family and friends, pets, describing yourself and others, talking about hair and eyes, daily routine, school subjects, timetables, after school activities, sports and games, musical instruments, hobbies, at the leisure centre, going on holiday, TV, film, internet, reading, Paris, tourist activities, personality, relationships, music and clothes, where you live, your home, meals, buying food, attending large events, talents, ambitions, contests, world geography, French-speaking countries, the French Revolution.

 Relationships, Local Environment, Daily routine and leisure, Health and lifestyle, Social Issues, Travel and tourism, Environmental issues, Media and communications, Celebrations : festivals and customs, School Life, Part-time jobs, Future Plans.

 Unit 1 Listening: 25% External examination.
 Foundation tier (35 mins), Higher tier (45 mins)

 Unit 2 Speaking 25% 1 teacher-conducted, externally marked examination: 2 role-plays and general conversation on two topics.
 (7-12 mins)

 Unit 3 Reading 25% External examination.
 Foundation tier 50 mins, Higher tier (1 hour)

 Unit 4 Writing 25% External examination.
 Foundation tier 1hour, Higher tier (1 hour 15 mins).